The holiday everyone needs right now is upon us: Fat Bear Week - KESQ

 Brown bears in Alaska are the largest in the world and can weigh between 600 and 900 pounds.
 They are usually twice as heavy before hibernation as they will be come spring.

 “During winter hibernation, which can last for up to half of the year in their den, a bear could lose up to one third of its body mass.
-In preparation, the bears are entering hyperphagia this time of year, a state in which they eat nearly non-stop,” NPS said.
+In preparation, the bears are entering hyperphagia this time of year, a state in which they eat nearly non-stop,” the park service said.

 Brown bears and eat up to 90 pounds of food each day, including other smaller mammals, salmon, berries, flowers and herbs.